-at the beginning of World War I. He was promoted to Leutnant on 22-03-1910 and was in the fields with his division and ended the war as a Adjutant of a Cavalry Brigade.
+at the beginning of World War I. Kurt was promoted to Leutnant on 22-03-1910 and was in the fields with his division and ended the war as a Adjutant of a Cavalry Brigade.
 Feldt was one of the 100.000 men Reichswehr

 , 8 infantry and 2 cavalry divisions, had the rank of Rittmeister with the 29th Cavalry Regiment.
 He became commander of the 3rd Horse Regiment and promoted to Oberst on 01-04-1936.
 On 10-11-1938 he lost his command to the later famous but now still Oberstleutnant der Panzertruppe, Kommandeur General XIV Panzer Korps, Fridolin Senger von Etterlin.